Experimentation on Endogenous Graphs: Abstract

 \section{Abstract}

 We study experimentation under endogenous network interference.
 Interference patterns are mediated by an endogenous graph, where edges can be formed or eliminated as a result of treatment.
-We show that conventional estimators are biased in these circumstances, and present a class of unbiased, consistent and asymptotically normal estimators of total treatment effects in the presence of such interference.
-Our results apply both to bipartite experimentation, in which the units of analysis and measurement differ, and the standard network experimentation case, in which they are the same.
+We show that conventional estimators are biased in these circumstances, and present a class of unbiased, consistent and asymptotically normal estimators of total treatment effects in the presence of such interference. { We show via simulation that our estimator outperforms existing estimators in the literature.} Our results apply both to bipartite experimentation, in which the units of analysis and measurement differ, and the standard network experimentation case, in which they are the same.